 So, you wanna get big in the New Year?
 If you wanna get big, step one is building strength.
-Building your strength is the foundation of a muscular body and athletic performances such as lifting heavier weight, hitting harder, running faster, getting more reps in, etc. Building strength will make your everyday performance better – in and outside of the gym.
+Building your strength is the foundation of a muscular body and athletic performances such as lifting heavier weight, hitting harder, running faster, getting more reps in, etc. Building strength will make your everyday performance better – inside and outside of the gym.
 Here’s what you need to do:

 - Focus on the big lifts.
 Hands down, the best exercises for building strength are the squat, deadlift, bench press, and shoulder press.
 Incorporate big lifts at the beginning of your workout, and then focus on your accessory movements after some heavy volume with the big ones.
-These exercises will not only help you build mass, but you’ll also be working your core in every single one of these exercises, since they use such a large muscle group.
+These exercises will not only help you build mass, but you’ll also be working your core in every single one of these exercises since they use such a large muscle group.
 Perfecting the “big four” will also give you even more strength and balance during smaller accessory movements to bring out fine cuts in your muscles.

 - Use barbells.
 Forget all the fancy machines for these exercises.
 Just remember, “barbell is best” – for big and small movements.
 Every piece of equipment in the gym has its place, but when you’re focused on building strength and mass, the barbell should be the first thing you pick up when you’re in the gym.
 With a barbell, you can add a lot of weight, and this is important when you wanna get big and strong.
 Once you demolish your heavy movements with a barbell, you can use the dumbbells, cable machines, resistance bands, and body weight movements to bring out the details and get a massive pump.

 - Calculate your percentages from your 1-rep max.
 And keep track of these in a workout log.
-It doesn’t need to be anything official – we like using the Notes app in our phone or just a plain old notebook.
+It doesn’t need to be anything official – we like using the Notes app on our phone or just a plain old notebook.
 Keep track of the date, exercises, sets, reps, and how you felt before, during, and after your workout.
 This may seem tedious, but it will help you in the long run.

 - A good rule of thumb is to try to complete 15-20 sets per workout.
 When building strength and mass, sets of 5-reps is a breakdown that’s easy to follow and easy to remember.
 To visualize, a typical leg day for building strength might look something like this: